Welcome to Spectre

 Pioneering the Future of Digital Cryptocurrency

-With a fixed total supply, Spectre creates a deflationary economic model, ensuring coin scarcity and supporting value appreciation over time.Proof of Work
+With a fixed total supply, Spectre creates a deflationary economic model, ensuring coin scarcity and supporting value appreciation over time.Pruning

 With the upcoming GhostFACE protocol, Spectre will enable fully anonymous transactions, enhancing user privacy and financial security.FAQs